A legend of global shipping

 At the beginning of the ‘90s, he retired and relocated to his sanctuary in Saint Moritz, where he died on April 16th, 1996.

 Niarchos’s legacy moves forward to the 21st century, following the establishment of the Stavros Niarchos Foundation.
-Working in Greece and internationally, the Foundation launched into a grant making mission in 1996, drawing inspiration from Niarchos´s strong commitment to Greece and Hellenism and also from his keen interest in education, social welfare, health, and arts and culture.
+Working in Greece and internationally, the Foundation launched into a grant-making mission in 1996, drawing inspiration from Niarchos´s strong commitment to Greece and Hellenism and also from his keen interest in education, social welfare, health, arts and culture.
 On February of 2017 the SNFCC (Stavros Niarchos Foundation) donated to greek people and the Greek state, the Stavros Niarchos Foundation Cultural Center, a project that costed more than 630$ million.
 It continues funding the organizations residing in its premises: the National Library of Greece and the Greek National Opera.

 – His personal and business vendetta against Aristotle Onassis was largely portrayed by the majority of columnists working for the international Press.

 – For several years, he was ranked as the successful owner of the biggest private fleet in the world and was therefore nicknamed The Golden Greek.
 His face was also illustrated on the cover of Time magazine against a background of his tankers.